Course prerequisites and requirements

 - Debate how well digitally transforming industry competitors are positioned for sustained advantage by applying concepts and contexts related to platforms and competition in two-(or more)-sided platform-based market spaces

 - Leverage this first course in business to understand the exciting career paths available now – and those that may be created as digital transformation continues at break-neck pace

 Readings, Excel activities, content mastery activities, quizzes, midterm, final, and reflection boards

 Content Mastery Exercises (12)

 This course appears on your transcript identically to how it appears on the transcript of an enrolled ASU student who has taken the course on one of ASU’s campuses.

-This course satisfies 3 credit hours toward the Computer Science (CS) General Studies requirement at Arizona State University.
+This course satisfies 3 credit hours toward the Computer/Statistics/Quantitative Applications (CS) General Studies requirement at Arizona State University.
 It is strongly encouraged that you consult with your institution of choice to determine how these credits will be applied to their degree requirements prior to transferring your credit.